alma-news-media/.github/profile/README.md

 ## Owners group

-Organization owners that are allowed to change all organization settings:
+Organization owners that are allowed to change all organization settings.
+They can also administer CodeRabbit's organization settings including managing seats:
 - Markus Heikkilä
 - Tomi Vainio
 - Valon Ruka